Daniel Geale: Geale vs. Mundine II

 On 30 January 2013, Geale beat Anthony Mundine in a unanimous points decision (scores of 116-112, 117-111, 117-111) at the Sydney Entertainment Centre to retain his IBF middleweight world title.

 Immediately after ring announcer Jimmy Lennon Jr. read out the result, Mundine and his entourage stormed out of the ring and left the arena.

 Geale vs. Barker

 On 17 August 2013, Geale fought British fighter Darren Barker for Geale's IBF Middleweight world title in Atlantic City.
 Despite knocking down Barker in the sixth round, Geale lost in a split-decision.

 Geale vs. Golovkin

 In what was billed as the biggest night of his career and taking place in the legendary Madison Square Garden, Geale lost by TKO in the third round to the Kazakh Gennady Golovkin.
 Entering the fight as the clear underdog with Golovkin listed by most bookmakers as the 14 to 1 favourite and despite having fought, according to Golovkin "like a champion", Geale was clearly outclassed by Golovkin when during the final exchange Golovkin counterpunched Geale after Geale had connected with a right to the Kazakh's head.

+Geale vs. Fletcher

+Geale defeated Jarrod Fletcher by unanimous decision to win the vacant WBO Asia Pacific interim and PABA middleweight titles at the Hordern Pavilion in Sydney, Australia, on 3 December 2014.

+Geale vs. Cotto

+On 6 June 2015, Geale challenged WBC middleweight champion Miguel Cotto at the Barclays Center in New York City, USA.
+He lost by technical knockout in the fourth round.

+Geale vs. Quinlan

+Moving up in weight divisions, Geale fought Renold Quinlan for the vacant IBO super-middleweight title at the Silverdome in Launceston, Australia, on 14 October 2016.
+He lost by knockout in the second round.